 The property you see now is a collaboration of the owners and the New York design studio Workstead brought to life by a local community of craftsmen.
 All of the guest rooms’ brass light fixtures and beds were custom-made by Workstead.
 The communal kitchen was built by Rowland Butler, a Hudson resident specializing in custom woodwork and historical restoration.
 The bar was crafted by local woodworker and restoration carpenter David Wright.
 The beautiful cherry front desk was artfully built by Brooklyn’s Marcus Bartenschlager.
 Pieces from Rhinebeck furniture maker Sawkille enrich the lobby and each of the guest rooms.
 Upholstery prints from Zak + Fox pop up throughout the hotel.
 Artwork by Basilica’s Melissa Auf de Mer and upstate native Gordon Hull bring life to the space.

 Rivertown’s open-plan lobby is a comfortable spot for working, lounging, eating or drinking.
 Two wood burning stoves flank the living room area.
-The communal kitchen is fully equipped with a Bertazzoni induction stovetop and La Marzocco espresso machine.
+The communal kitchen is fully equipped with a Bertazzoni induction stovetop.
 Drip coffee is free for all guests to enjoy in the lobby every morning.